Primary school teacher

 - Bachelor of Education (BEd) degree course

-These are usually full-time courses and take three to four years.
+These are usually full-time courses and can last three to four years.

-To get on to a degree course, you would normally need at least five GCSEs (A-C) and two A levels.
+To get on to a degree course, you'll normally need at least five GCSEs (A*-C) and two A levels.
 Some universities may prefer to see A levels related to national curriculum subjects.
 Universities may also accept equivalent qualifications, like an Access to Higher Education course or a Level 3 Diploma.
 Check with training providers for their exact entry requirements.

 Find out more about national curriculum subjects on the following website:

 Go to the UCAS website to search for degree courses.

-If you have a degree in a subject area relevant to the primary national curriculum, you can gain QTS by doing a postgraduate certificate in education (PGCE) course.
+If you have a degree in a national curriculum subject, you can gain QTS by doing a postgraduate certificate in education (PGCE) course.
 Courses are one year, full-time or two years, part-time.
-A small number of flexible courses are available mainly aimed at those already working as unqualified teachers.

 You can search for all PGCE courses and apply online through UCAS.

-There are several options you can look at if you prefer to train and work in a school at the same time.
+There are several options available if you prefer to train and work in a school at the same time.
 All lead to QTS and most will also give you the opportunity to study for a PGCE.
 These options are very popular and there is a lot of competition for places.

 School-Centred Initial Teacher Training (SCITT)

 SCITT is a classroom-based training programme that takes one year, and is aimed at those who already have a degree related to a national curriculum subject.

-The programmes are run by groups of schools and colleges within a local area and you would spend time in one or more of the schools while doing your training.
+The programmes are run by groups of schools and colleges within a local area and you would spend time in one or more of the schools while training.

 This option has two alternatives: